Growing To Give is a registered 501c3 non-profit that

 Building & Retrofitting Raised Garden Beds

-There are hundreds of thousands of rained garden beds, some old, some new, scatter across the country.
+There are hundreds of thousands of raised garden beds, some old, some new, scattered across the country.
 Most are in disrepair, altered by the push of root and soil over the years.
 Turning over soil in these raised beds can be challenging and labor intensive and can only be turned by hand because mechanical rototilling is either impossible or just not practical.

 These enclosed soil spaces constantly need weeding and efficiently watering plants is haphazard at best.
 Plants often crowd one another from attempts to grow more than is feasibly possible in the contained soil space of a box.